codesilva/codesilva.github.io/_drafts/pitches/2025/tropical-on-rails/script.md

 Our app is named fermat.
 It's a very simple app for students and coachs to manage their studies and classes.

-Students can download the materials (and report issues with the content) and coaches can upload them.
+Students can view the materials and coaches can upload them.

 [video showing the app features in action]